endlesspint8/endlesspint8.github.io/_drafts/2016-05-27-going_dutch.md

 How far along has this excercise gotten us to deciphering Dutch?
 I took some random sentences and ran them against our numerous word collections <a href="https://gist.github.com/endlesspint8/5078720acd978067e7ddafc4e8e0fbd8#file-translate-py" target="_blank">to get an idea</a>.
-Let's just say it wasn't pretty and that maybe I need more tijd en werk.<sup id="a3">[3](#f3)</sup>
+Let's just say it wasn't pretty and that maybe I need more tijd en werk.<sup id="a3">[3](#f3)</sup> The next thought was to translate the respective article titles to see if there was any better luck.
+In een werd: <a href="https://gist.github.com/endlesspint8/5078720acd978067e7ddafc4e8e0fbd8#file-translate_titles-py" target="_blank">nee</a>.<sup id="a4">[4](#f4)</sup>

 Below you can see the original content, my best approximation (I was lenient on the grammar aspect), and Google translate's take.